air2310/megRetinotopy/README.md

 ## FOLDER STRUCTURE
 This code repository contains 5 subfolders specific for this project:
-1. Devel (old versions of Barrie's code, should not be used)
+1. Devel (Code to run the MEG retinotopy model/ prf size range and position range and scrambling of pRF parameters)
 2. MEG_analysis (preprocessing scripts for MEG data)
 3. mprfSession (scripts to compare preprocessed MEG and MRI data)
 4. MRI_analysis (preprocessing scripts for MRI data)